15th Anniversary Edition

 Sorcery and the Single Girl

-But the coven’s test isn’t the only challenge Jane faces.
-There’s her new boyfriend, a handsome Brit who seems determined to distract her from magic.
-And a witchy friend who has a distinctly loose grasp on arcane ethics.
-Not to mention a long-absent mother, a mojito-loving best friend, and a boss who expects Jane to step up to the next level in library management.
+The coven’s test isn’t the only challenge Jane faces.
+Her new boyfriend, a handsome Brit, seems determined to distract her from magic.
+Her closest witchy friend has a loose grasp on arcane ethics.
+And Jane hardly knows what to make of her drama-queen mother, her mojito-loving best friend, and her boss’s demands that she step up to the next level at work.

-Is sorcery the answer to all of Jane’s problems?
-Or is magic only another name for disaster?
+Is sorcery the answer to Jane’s problems?
+Or does magic spell “disaster” where her love-life is concerned?

 There I was on another Friday evening, leaning against the counter in Cake Walk, the Georgetown bakery owned by my best friend, Melissa White.
 Over the summer, I’d started helping Melissa close up every Friday night, after I left my job at the Peabridge Library.
 My assistance gave us a chance to catch up on our weeks, and then we conducted always-needed Mojito Therapy.